rob0101/trader/README.md

 This collection of files provides tools to help run automated trading of electricity, e.g. sell from the battery at specific rates when price thresholds are crossed.

+One of the options will be battery -> grid selling for tiered prices, so you can export quickly to low SOCs for high spike prices and export slower to higher SOCs for lower prices.

 ## Installation

 ### Install trader.yaml in a "packages" directory